Friday, December 18, 2009

 I also plan to have the streaming video of the Neighborhood Ball on at home in the afternoon.
 It will be a great day!!

 In fiber news, I have been spinning the gray singles and have started the second bobbin.
-This was the first one at about the 1 ounce point: first ounce of singles I absolutely adore this fiber, so soft, slightly sheepy smelling.
+This was the first one at about the 1 ounce point: I absolutely adore this fiber, so soft, slightly sheepy smelling.
 And I also enjoy spinning from the fold so it's fun so far.
 I have another half hour if I get off the computer before the kids come home from school.

 Sunday is my daughter's 10th birthday party, amazing!
 I've been a mother for almost 10 years.
 It seems both like forever and like a moment.
 I have less time left with her before college than I've had already.
 I wish I were better at this, but I try and I think they know it.
 They are very loving, affectionate, bright and entertaining children, and charming one at a time.
 They are neither shy nor easily intimidated.
 I have absolutely no idea what they will want to do when they grow up.
 They are a great frustration at times and a great joy all the time.
 They certainly show up my weaknesses and childishness.
 But at the same time, they help me keep cynicism at bay.
 I am incredibly grateful to have them, these two, and none other.
 They are mine, mine, mine and a miraculous gift.